488 Madison Avenue: Site

 488 Madison Avenue is in the Midtown Manhattan neighborhood of New York City.
-The "L"-shaped land lot is bounded by Madison Avenue to the east, 52nd Street to the north, and 51st Street to the south.
+The L-shaped land lot is bounded by Madison Avenue to the east, 52nd Street to the north, and 51st Street to the south.
 The land lot covers approximately 21,600 ft2, with a frontage of 75 ft on 52nd Street, 200 ft on Madison Avenue, and 140 ft on 51st Street.
 The Olympic Tower, Cartier Building, and 647 Fifth Avenue are on the same block to the west, and 11 East 51st Street abuts 488 Madison Avenue along 51st Street.
 Other nearby buildings include St. Patrick's Cathedral to the south, Villard Houses and the Lotte New York Palace Hotel to the southeast, the CBS Studio Building to the northeast, and Omni Berkshire Place and 12 East 53rd Street to the north.

 In the 19th century, the site of 488 Madison Avenue was owned by the Roman Catholic Archdiocese of New York, which used the site for the Roman Catholic Asylum.
 The Archdiocese of New York built a boys' trade school on the site in 1893.
 The school was housed in a four-story red brick building with turrets, as well as a main entrance with three doors.
 The asylum sold off much of its land in 1902, and the trade school building became the Cathedral College, which opened the following year.
 The college moved from the site in 1942.
 The surrounding stretch of Madison Avenue was largely residential until World War II, when commercial structures were constructed on the avenue.

 Architecture

 488 Madison Avenue, originally the Look Building, was designed by Emery Roth & Sons in the International Style and constructed by Uris Brothers between 1948 and 1950.
 The two firms were extremely closely associated and collaborated on many projects in the mid-20th century, and Emery Roth & Sons were particularly responsible for designing many of the modernist structures on Madison Avenue after World War II.
 The contractors included steel supplier Harris Structural Steel Corporation and electrical engineer Henry Oehrig.
-Some elements of the current design date from 1997, when Hardy Holzman Pfeiffer Associates renovated the exterior.
+Some elements of the design date from 1997, when Hardy Holzman Pfeiffer Associates renovated the exterior.

 Architectural writer Robert A. M. Stern called the building among Emery Roth & Sons' "best postwar work".
 Stern wrote that the building was influential in International Style Modernism because of its horizontal strip windows.
 According to Stern, the Look Building was the first major design to be constructed by Emery Roth & Sons after its namesake, founder Emery Roth, had died.